chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 ## Domain Separation for Public Key Augmentation

-The purpose of domain separation is to guarantee that the security analysis of any cryptographic protocol remain true even if multiple instances of the protocol or multiple hash functions in a single instance of the protocol are instantiated based on one underlying hash function.
+The purpose of domain separation is to guarantee that the security analysis of any cryptographic protocol remains true even if multiple instances of the protocol or multiple hash functions in a single instance of the protocol are instantiated based on one underlying hash function.

-The DerivePublicKey in {{augment-public-key}} of this document already provide domain separation by using the RSA modulus as input to the underlying HKDF as the info argument.
+The DerivePublicKey function in {{augment-public-key}} of this document already provide domain separation by using the RSA modulus as input to the underlying HKDF as the info argument.
 As each instance of RSAPBSSA will have a different RSA modulus, this effectively ensures that the outputs of the underlying hash functions for multiple instances will be different even for the same input.